paulocv/Rtrend-fluH/docs/usage_guide.md

 # How to use - Rtrend FluH Forecast

-Before using, it is recommended that you read and execute the steps in the [Setup guide](setup_guide.md).
+Before using by the first time, it is recommended that you read and execute the steps in the [Setup guide](setup_guide.md).

 ## Stage 1: activate the virtual environment